StephenCleary/StructuredConcurrency/README.md

 The usual pattern for task groups is to cancel on failure and ignore success.
 Sometimes, we want to "race" several work items to produce a result; in this case, we want the opposite: ignore failures and cancel on success.

-The usual pattern is to create a race child group via `TaskGroup.RaceChildGroup`.
+The usual pattern is to create a race child group via `TaskGroup.SpawnRaceAsync`.
 This creates a separate group along with a race result that are used for races.
 To race work, call `Race` instead of `Run`.
 The first successful `Race` will cancel all the others.
-Once all races have completed (i.e., the race child group's scope is complete), then the results of the race are returned from `RaceChildGroup`.
+Once all races have completed (i.e., the race child group's scope is complete), then the results of the race are returned from `SpawnRaceAsync`.

 Successful results that lose the race are treated as resources, but are disposed immediately rather than scoped to the race child group.

-# Advanced

-## Child Task Groups

-Task groups may spawn child task groups.
-These behave differently from work that is attached to a task group.

-Cancellation flows "down" from parent task groups to child task groups.
-If a parent task group is cancelled, that cancellation flows down and cancels all child task groups.

-However, exceptions do not flow "up" from child task groups to parent task groups.
-When a child task group's work faults, the exception will cancel the child task group and will cause the child task group to throw an exception at the end of its scope.
-This exception from the child task group's scope will be ignored by the parent task group.